Skip to content

 You may be able to get a placement working with children with special educational needs while doing your course.

-Many people get qualifications or experience working with children in mainstream schools, then move into working with children with special educational needs.
+Many people get qualifications or experience working with children in mainstream schools, then move on to work with children with special educational needs.

 Apprenticeship